Common mistakes to avoid when starting a business

 Failing to delegate

 Being your own boss may be a key motivator to setting up your own business.
 However, delegating the right task to the right person is important for both you and your business.
-Failing to delegate could mean you take on too much and increase your stress levels.
+Failing to delegate could mean you take on too much and increase your stress levels and reduce operational efficiency.

 A good way to tackle delegation is to identify a few key tasks of your own that are very valuable to the business.
 Hand over the rest to your team - see skills and training for directors and owners.